 The euphoric high that crack produces doesn’t last long at all, and so all of these effects can be experienced once the user starts to come down from that high.
 It’s almost akin to having a hangover, but mood changes are highly likely as well.

-When crack is being used regularly for a long period of time, it’s not uncommon for the user to develop some serious crack addiction symptoms, and these symptoms will manifest in medical complications that can become life threatening.
+When crack abuse goes on regularly for a long period of time, it’s not uncommon for the user to develop some serious crack addiction symptoms.
+These symptoms will manifest in medical complications that can become life threatening.
 Although these are the long term effects, it must be stated that these can occur at any time, and the risks for these effects increase with every single use.

 The long term effects of crack use may include: